Money in the Bank (2017): Storylines

 At Backlash, The Welcoming Committee (Natalya, Carmella, and Tamina) defeated the team of Charlotte Flair, Becky Lynch, and SmackDown Women's Champion Naomi in a six-woman tag team match.
 On the following episode of SmackDown, Natalya asked Commissioner Shane McMahon for a SmackDown Women's Championship match, followed by Carmella, Flair, Tamina, and Lynch, who each demanded title opportunities as well.
 A fatal five-way elimination match, scheduled for the following week to decide who would face Naomi at Money in the Bank, ended before it could begin when all five attacked each other before the match.
-Shane then scheduled the first Women's Money in the Bank ladder match between the five, with the winner receiving a contract for a SmackDown Women's Championship match.
+Shane then scheduled the first-ever Women's Money in the Bank ladder match between the five, with the winner receiving a contract for a SmackDown Women's Championship match.
 The following week, Lana made her first appearance since moving to the brand during the Superstar Shake-up and demanded to be added to the ladder match.
 Commissioner Shane McMahon refused her, saying that she would have to earn her opportunity.
 Lana then turned her attention to the champion and said she could beat her, but Shane again denied her and reiterated what he had previously said.
 Later that night, Naomi, Lynch, and Flair faced Natalya, Carmella, and Tamina in a rematch from Backlash.
 Lana interfered in the match, causing Naomi to be pinned by Tamina.
 After this, Naomi demanded a match against Lana and offered to defend her title, and Shane scheduled the match for Money in the Bank.
 The following week, after Naomi defeated Tamina, Lana attacked Naomi and posed with the title belt.

 At Backlash, The Usos (Jey Uso and Jimmy Uso) retained the SmackDown Tag Team Championship against Breezango (Fandango and Tyler Breeze) and again in a rematch on the following episode of SmackDown.
 On the May 30 episode, The Usos declared that no team could defeat them.
 They were then interrupted by The New Day (Big E, Kofi Kingston, and Xavier Woods), making their first appearance on SmackDown since they were moved to the brand during the Superstar Shake-up.
-A match was then scheduled between the two teams for the titles at Money in the Bank.
+A match was then scheduled between the two teams for the title at Money in the Bank.

 On the December 13, 2016, episode of SmackDown, The Hype Bros (Mojo Rawley and Zack Ryder) won a battle royal to become the number one contenders for the SmackDown Tag Team Championship, but a knee injury sustained during the match took Ryder out for an estimated six to nine months.
 On the June 13 episode of SmackDown, Ryder appeared backstage and was greeted by Rawley where the two declared that The Hype Bros were back.
 Afterwards on Talking Smack, the two said that they felt that they should still be the number one contenders for the tag titles since they won that spot, but never got to have their championship match.
 Three days later, the two were scheduled to face The Colóns (Primo and Epico) on the Money in the Bank Kickoff pre-show.